In this video, C. Warren Axelrod explains the security risk and potential benefits of outsourcing and cloud computing for financial services firms.

 and security veteran, serving more than 25 years as a senior IT manager

 on Wall Street.
 He's also written three books, including "Outsourcing

 Information Security".
 We're going to discuss outsourcing security and

 web application security.
 Thanks for joining us today, Warren!

 C. Warren Axelrod: Happy to be here.
 Thank you.

-Marcia Savage: Now, in surveys, our readers say that they're
+Marcia Savage: Now, in surveys, our readers say that they're reluctant to

 outsource information security.
 Does that reflect what you've seen in the

 financial services industry, or are financial firms increasingly looking to